 Leasing a City-Owned Lot for Community Gardening

-The application to lease City lots for gardens in 2016 will be released the first week of January.
-There will be a new process in 2016, with an application and timeframe followed by a rolling deadline for any lots that remain unleased after the application process is complete.
+The application to lease City lots for gardens in 2016 was released the first week of January.
+There is now a new process in 2016, with an application and timeframe followed by a rolling deadline for any lots that remain unleased after the application process is complete.